mgwedd/noteful-api/README.md

 # Noteful API
-A node/express API server as well as postgres database migrations and seeding files to support my Noteful React client.
+A node/express API server as well as postgres database migrations and seeding files to support my [Noteful React client](https://github.com/mgwedd/noteful)

-## Set up
+## Dev Setup

 Complete the following steps to implement the project: